Goal Setting Theory: The Psychology Behind Goals That Stick

 Table of contents

 Psychology of goal setting is the study of how mental processes, including motivation, self-regulation, and belief systems, influence how people choose, pursue, and achieve their goals.
-Psychology of goal setting draws on goal-setting theory (Locke and Latham), self-determination theory (Deci and Ryan), self-efficacy theory (Bandura), and implementation intentions research (Gollwitzer) to explain why some goal strategies consistently outperform others.
+Psychology of goal setting draws on goal setting theory (Locke and Latham), self-determination theory (Deci and Ryan), self-efficacy theory (Bandura), and implementation intentions research (Gollwitzer) to explain why some goal strategies consistently outperform others.

 What You Will Learn

-If you already have a goal that is stalling, skip ahead to the theory most likely to diagnose your gap: if you started strong but lost motivation, go to the self-determination theory section.
+If you already have a goal that is stalling, skip ahead to the theory most likely to diagnose your gap.
+If you started strong but lost motivation, go to the self-determination theory section.
 If you never got started, go to implementation intentions.
 If you started but lost belief in your ability to finish, go to self-efficacy.

 Key Takeaways